j1010756/Monthly-Creations/README.md

 # Automated Nmap Scanner

 ## Overview
-This script automates the process of running an Nmap vulnerability scan on a target IP address.
-It obtains open ports and potential vulnerabilities on a system by using Nmap’s built-in scripts, making it a valuable tool for network audits and vulnerability assessments.
-The script also allows users to save the scan report in a text file and choose from different types of scans.
+This script automates the process of running various Nmap scans on a target IP address, including vulnerability, TCP SYN, aggressive, and ping scans.
+It provides flexibility in scan options to gather a range of network information and potential vulnerabilities, making it a versatile tool for network audits and vulnerability assessments.
+The script also allows users to save scan reports in text files with a timestamp.

 ## Key Features
-- Automates vulnerability scanning on specified target IP
+- Automates multiple scan types on a specified target IP, including vulnerability, TCP SYN, aggressive, and ping scans
+- Utilizes Nmap’s options:
-- Utilizes Nmap’s `-sV` option to detect service versions and `--script vuln` to check for known vulnerabilities
+    - -sV with --script vuln to detect service versions and known vulnerabilities
-- Offers multiple scan types: Vulnerability Scan, TCP SYN Scan, Aggressive Scan, and Ping Scan
+    - -sS for a TCP SYN scan to identify open ports
+    - -A for an aggressive scan, which combines version detection, OS detection, and more
+    - -sn for a ping scan to quickly check host availability
-- Allows users to save results into a file with time-stamped information
+- Allows users to save results into a file with time-stamped information for audit and tracking purposes
-- Includes input validation to ensure valid scan type selection

 ## Installation